mjc284/mjc284_karnaugh/README.md

 </details>

 ## karnaugh.py
-Module for karnaugh mapping and outputting boolean equations for a given truth table.
+Module for karnaugh mapping and print boolean equations for a given truth table in a console.

 ### map(table)
 Function to solve the karnaugh map of a given truth table.
 The truth table has to be a filled table (See fill(table)).